Hall heating devices with infrared

 The functioning principle of a luminous heater is as simple as it is brilliant: Gas, normally natural gas, but also propane as well as biogas, is mixed with air in a mixing chamber and directed through the approximately 3,500 combustion channels of the specially developed ceramic tiles.
 The mixture is ignited just before its outlet.
 Thanks to the extremely close-knit combustion channels, the ceramic tile is heated to approximately 950 °C.

 This results in a balanced micro-climate made of air and radiation heat, which is very pleasant for the employees.
 The energy costs are reduced significantly and the feeling of comfort is enhanced for the people.
-As compared to conventional systems, savings generally amount to between 30%-50%.
+As compared to conventional systems, savings from our infrared heating systems generally amount to between 30%-50%.

-Up to 14% energy savings through full modulations
+Up to 14% energy savings through full modulation

-- The life time of heaters is significantly extended due to the reduced number of switching cycles.
+● The life time of infrared gas heaters is significantly extended due to the reduced number of switching cycles.

 Schwank luminous heaters information